Shotgun: Law enforcement

-In the US and Canada, shotguns are widely used as a support weapon by police forces.
+In many countries, especially the United States and Canada, shotguns are widely used as a support weapon by police forces.
 One of the rationales for issuing shotguns is that, even without much training, an officer will probably be able to hit targets at close to intermediate range, due to the "spreading" effect of buckshot.
 This is largely a myth, as the spread of buckshot at 25 feet averages 8 inches, which is still very capable of missing a target.
 Some police forces are replacing shotguns in this role with carbine rifles such as AR-15s.
 Shotguns are also used in roadblock situations, where police are blocking a highway to search cars for suspects.
-In the US, law enforcement agencies often use riot shotguns, especially for crowd and riot control where they may be loaded with less-lethal rounds such as rubber bullets or bean bags.
+In the U.S., law enforcement agencies often use riot shotguns, especially for crowd and riot control where they may be loaded with less-lethal rounds such as rubber bullets or bean bags.
 Shotguns are also often used as breaching devices to defeat locks.

 Military

 Shotguns are common weapons in military use, particularly for special purposes.
 Shotguns are found aboard naval vessels for shipboard security, because the weapon is very effective at close range as a way of repelling enemy boarding parties.
 In a naval setting, stainless steel shotguns are often used, because regular steel is more prone to corrosion in the marine environment.
 Shotguns are also used by military police units.
 U.S. Marines have used shotguns since their inception at the squad level, often in the hands of NCOs, while the U.S. Army often issued them to a squad's point man.
-Shotguns were modified for and used in the trench warfare of WWI, in the jungle combat of WWII and the Vietnam War.
+Shotguns were modified for and used in the trench warfare of World War I, in the jungle combat of World War II and the Vietnam War.
 Shotguns were also used in the Iraq War, being popular with soldiers in urban combat environments.
 Some U.S. units in Iraq used shotguns with special frangible breaching rounds to blow the locks or hinges off doors when making a surprise entry into a dwelling.